Skip to Content

 Day 6: More of Hoi An’s Hidden Gems

-Morning: Visit Tra Que Vegetable Village, a charming farming village that supplies organic vegetables to the entire city and its surroundings.
-You can participate in farming activities and even take a Vietnamese cooking class.
+Morning: Visit Tra Que Vegetable Village, participate in farming activities and even take a Vietnamese cooking class.

-Afternoon: Grab your bicycle and head to Cam Thanh Coconut Village where you can ride a unique local round boat known as ‘Thung Chai, try your hand at crab fishing, and learn some local cooking techniques.
+Afternoon: Grab your bicycle and head to Cam Thanh Coconut Village where you can ride a local round boat known as ‘Thung Chai, and try your hand at crab fishing.

 Day 7: Journey to the Marble Mountains

-Morning: Use your last day in Hoi An to take a day trip to the nearby Marble Mountains; a cluster of five marble and limestone hills, each dedicated to one of the five earth elements.
-You can explore some of the caves and temples on the hills and enjoy some of the best panoramic views in this part of Vietnam.
+Morning: Use your last day in Hoi An to take a day trip to the nearby Marble Mountains and explore some of the caves and temples on the hills.

-Afternoon: On your way back, you can stop at Non-Nuoc Stone Carving Village if you’re not too tired.
-The village is famous across the country for its unique stone sculptures and handicrafts.
+Afternoon: On your way back, you can stop at Non-Nuoc Stone Carving Village if you’re not too tired to see some beautiful sculptures and handicrafts and maybe buy a souvenir or two.

 Day Trips from Hoi An